 When people find out that I’m a native San Fransican – it’s typically met with – “Really?!”
 San Francisco is full of newcomers, transients, and passers-by.
 It’s part of what makes the city so wonderful and unique.
 I’m often asked by people who have recently moved here, or are about to move here, how to go about tapping into the thriving job market.

 There are a few basics that are necessary:

-There are plenty of online resources with tips and guides on how to highlight your best qualities.
+There are plenty of online resources with and on how to highlight your best qualities.
 Stick with concrete accomplishments, a few strong recommendations, and as many connections as possible.

 The best way to get a job is through an introduction from someone you know.
 Period.
 Bar none.
 Network, network, network.
 LinkedIn is a great tool for this.
 Find a job or company you’re interested in, and then search to see how you might be connected to someone who works there, or who formerly worked there.
 The valley is a small place – you’ll quickly be connected to many companies.
 Ask to be introduced, go get coffee, or a drink with folks you know.